Black Friday and Cyber Monday 2018: Best gaming mouse and keyboard deals

 Steelseries Rival 310 – £35 from Amazon (down from £55, read our Steelseries Rival 310 review for more info)

-Steelseries Sensei 310 – £35 from Amazon (read our Steelseries Sensei 310 review for more info)
+Steelseries Sensei 310 – £30 from Overclockers UK (read our Steelseries Sensei 310 review for more info)

 MSI Clutch GM60 – £45 from Box (down from £90, read our MSI Clutch GM60 review for more info)